solidjs/solid/documentation/comparison.md

 Knockout's bindings are just strings in HTML which are walked over at runtime.
 They depend on cloning context($parent etc...).
 Whereas Solid uses JSX or Tagged Template Literals for templating opting for an in JavaScript API.

-The biggest difference might be that Solid uses SRP which ensures synchronicity of changes whereas Knockout has deferUpdates which uses a deferred microtask queue.
+The biggest difference might be that Solid's approach to batching changes which ensures synchronicity whereas Knockout has deferUpdates which uses a deferred microtask queue.

 ## React